benno094/pdf-anki/README.md

 ## Requirements:

 - Anki running with AnkiConnect installed (Addon #: 2055492159)
-    - Add "https://pdf-anki-ddzhwhzfw5t.streamlit.app" to "webCorsOriginList" under Tools -> Addons -> Config, then restart.
+    - Add "https://pdf-anki-ddzhwhzfw5t.streamlit.app" to "webCorsOriginList" under Tools -> Addons -> Config, then restart Anki.

 *If compiling to run locally:*
 - An OpenAI key